 Nestled amid the dunes, the deals at Montauk Manor take an otherwise lavish destination and make it pleasantly affordable during the off-season.
-The hotel offers special deals throughout the winter, such as book for three nights and get a fourth night free, so call and ask what's available.
+The hotel offers specials throughout the year, such as a Murder Mystery weekend, so call and ask what's available.
 During your stay, stroll the sandy shores of Montauk Point State Park—free from crowds and tourists, you’ll quickly realize that the winter months reveal Eastern Long Island’s raw, unspoiled beauty.
 Montauk Point Lighthouse offers free parking over the winter, and while you can't go inside or on the grounds past December until March, the views from Turtle Hill and vantage point from Camp Hero make this stop a must-do any season.
 Later, warm up by tasting an array of blends and varietals at Channing Daughters Winery or visit Montauk Brewing Company to sample the latest craft brew creations.

 Photo Credit: Joe Cascio

-Just steps from Canalside, Courtyard by Marriott is a comfortable, budget-friendly place to rest your head.
+Just under a mile from Canalside, Hotel @ The Lafayette is a comfortable, budget-friendly place to rest your head.
 Located in the heart of Buffalo’s downtown, you’ll enjoy easy access to the waterfront where ice skating, art, eateries, and free events run daily.
 Take a drive to nearby Niagara Falls for free access to the wonder of the Northeast or head to Anchor Bar for the spicy chicken wings that put Buffalo on the map.

 Mid-Range: Lake Placid

 Mid-Range: North Creek

 Boost it up a notch for a luxurious weekend getaway at Glenmere Mansion in Chester, where wineries including Brotherhood, Applewood, and Warwick Valley Winery & Distillery are a 10- to 20-minute drive from the resort.
-Granted the Award of Excellence by Wine Spectator, the resort's dining venue offers a monthly food and wine pairing, an ala carte lunch and brunch, and a prix-fixe Sunday brunch at $85.
-Also check out their engagement packages for two.
+Granted the Award of Excellence by Wine Spectator, the resort's multiple dining venues offer lavish settings and decor including candlelit tables, marble staircases, large fireplaces, full bar, antique furnishings and porcelain china.
+Enjoy their popular prix-fixe three-course Sunday brunch at $85.

 Luxury: Saranac Lake